Rinnegatamante/vitaGL/README.md

 <p align="center"><img width="50%" height="50%" src="./vitagl.png"></p>
 vitaGL is an opensource openGL driver for PSVITA development.
 It acts as a wrapper between openGL and sceGxm and allows to use a subset of openGL functions with fully hardware acceleration by translating the code to sceGxm equivalent.

+# Prerequisites
+In order to run an homebrew made with vitaGL, you are going to need libshacccg.suprx extracted and decrypted on your console.
+You can refer to this guide for more details about its extraction: https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx<br>
+If you want your homebrew to not be hard dependant from libshaccg.suprx you can either:
+- Stick to precompiled shaders usage only (glShaderBinary).
+- Stick to fixed function pipeline features (GL1) while using this old legacy version of the library: https://github.com/Rinnegatamante/vitaGL/tree/legacy_precompiled_ffp

 # Build Instructions
 In order to build vitaGL use the following command: `make HAVE_SBRK=1 install`.
 If you already have a newlib sbrk replacement in your app (eg. RetroArch), use instead this command: `make install`.